it-novum/openITCOCKPIT-documentation/en/docs/additional/mobile-website.md

 The selected action will be executed for all selected objects.

 #### Host and Service downtimes
-Current, planned, past and recurring host and service downtimes are also displayed in the mobile website.
+Downtimes and recurring downtimes are also displayed in the mobile website.
 For a downtime overview please navigate in the menu to `Host downtimes` or `Service downtimes`.

 ![downtimes host current filled](/images/mobile-website/downtimes-host-current-filled.png){ width="300" }